Check out the the counseling department's 'Back-to-School' Newsletter.

 Three days a week, teachers at Sherwood Elementary become students for the afternoon so they can learn basic grammar, spelling, and pronunciation.
 In Spanish, that is.
 The school’s ESL (English as a Second Language) teacher Edgar Coronado is offering Spanish lessons to any interested teachers.
 The classes are giving teachers new ways to communicate with their students, and perhaps more important, with their students’ parents.

-Kindergarten and pre-kindergarten registration for the 2017-2018 school year will be held at the former Forest Heights Elementary School, #1 Learning Place, Gastonia.
-For more information, please call 704-810-7284.
+Kindergarten and pre-kindergarten registration for the 2017-2018 school year will be held in May at the former Forest Heights Elementary School, #1 Learning Place, Gastonia.
+Registration will take place at Forest Heights for all elementary schools during the following times: Saturday, May 6 from 8:00 a.m. until 2:00 p.m. and Monday, May 8 through Friday, May 12 from 7:00 a.m. until 7:00 p.m. each day.
+For more information, call (704) 810-7284.